marcglasberg/themed/README.md

 # How to use it

-Start by defining your default colors and styles by using `ColorRef` instead of `Color`, and `TextStyleRef` instead of `TextStyle`.
+Start by defining your theme with "color references" and "text style references".

-The `ColorRef` extends `Color`, and it takes a "reference" identifier which should be unique, and a default color.
+The `ColorRef` class extends `Color`, and it takes a "reference" identifier which should be unique, and a default color.
 For example:

 ```
 ColorRef('color1', Colors.white);
 ```

-The `TextStyleRef` extends `TextStyle`, and it takes a "reference" identifier which should be unique, and a default style.
+The `TextStyleRef` class extends `TextStyle`, and it takes a "reference" identifier which should be unique, and a default style.
 For example:

 ```